ASWATFZLLC/ziwo-core-front/README.md

 ### Events

 The events emitted by Ziwo will allow you to perform many actions.
-Each event holds a Call instance that you can use to changes the status of the current call.
+Each event holds a Call instance that you can use to change the status of the call.

 See below the list of events: